 After a primary survey and full vital signs have been assessed, a full exam should be conducted.
 Look for any signs of cerebral edema and herniation (Cushing’s reflex and/or posturing).
 Volume status can be difficult to ascertain in these patients due to abnormal volume distribution.
 Test for asterixis (raising both arms with wrists hyperextended) and jaundice (best found under the tongue and sclera).
 Ascites can be difficult to diagnosis based on exam alone, but ultrasound can be helpful in this setting.
 Signs of chronic liver failure include ascites, caput medusa (superficial periumbilical veins), muscular atrophy, gynecomastia, testicular atrophy, spider angiomas, palmar erythema, and parotid gland enlargement.3,6

 Ascites, or the accumulation of fluid in the abdomen, is the most common complication of cirrhosis.
 Close to 60% of cirrhotic patients will have ascites within 10 years of diagnosis.
 Portal hypertension is the first step in fluid accumulation.6,7 When a patient presents with concerning signs for ascites, one should question him or her regarding weight gain and abdominal girth.
 These both have positive likelihood ratios (LR) of 3.2 and 4.16, respectively.8 A Shifting dullness on exam also has a positive LR of 5.76, while a fluid wave has the highest LR of 9.6.8 No ankle swelling has a negative LR of 0.10 and no change in abdominal girth has a LR of 0.17.
+However, 1500 mL of ascitic fluid is required for several of these findings.
 Ultrasound, as demonstrated below, can also assist in diagnosing ascites.8

 Chronic management of ascites includes diuresis and sodium restriction.
 Usually, spironolactone and furosemide are prescribed in a 100:40 ratio.
 Abstaining from alcohol should be encouraged, as this will drastically improve ascites.
 These patients ultimately require GI/primary care for medical management.6,7,9